sigil-johnstevens/character-vault/README.md

 Currently, there is only one setting for user creation.

-**Password Strength**: The module uses the [DinoPass API] (<https://www.dinopass.com/api>) to generate user passwords.
-Simple passwords only have lowercase letters and numbers.
+**Password Strength**: Simple passwords only have lowercase letters and numbers.
 Strong passwords have mixed upper- and lower-case letters, a special character (like @, $, !, and so on), and some numbers.

 ---